jwlankhaar/opensong-greenscreen/README.md

 - Be sure to correctly configure the OpenSong API (*Settings* > *General Settings* > *System*) and the system network connection properties.
 - The greenscreen and text formatting can be configured in the CSS-file (`greenscreen.css`).
 Its default configuration uses an outline font for optimal legibility when the green filter is applied.
-- The URL to the OpenSong API is assumed to be on localhost (port 80), but this can easily be changed in `config.js`.
+- The URL to the OpenSong API is assumed to be on localhost (port 80), but this can be changed in `config.js`.
 - After adding the source and the chroma key, the source may not always be active immediately.
 Toggle source visibility a few times or select a new slide in OpenSong to activate it.

 # TODO

 - Create a workaround for `external` slide type.

-# Release notes July 17
+# Release notes July 17, 2020

 ## Major update